rockcrafters/chiselled-jre/README.md

 Azul Zulu packages a limited set of binaries and a full set of JDK modules.
 It includes a class data-sharing cache.
 It only installs base dependencies (`libc` and `libnss`) and none of the Abstract Window Toolkit (AWT) such as `fontconfig` despite having AWT binaries present in the Java runtime.

-Amazon Corretto installs Java JDK package in `amazonlinux:2023` with all package dependencies.
+Amazon Corretto installs the Java JDK package in `amazonlinux:2023` with all package dependencies.
 It packages a limited set of binaries and a full set of JDK modules.

 The Google distroless image is built by installing the Debian openjdk-17-jre-headless package and its dependencies and copying them into a scratch container.
 It contains a limited set of binaries and a full set of JDK modules.